FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Abstract

 \section{Abstract}

-The underlying assumption of recent federated learning (FL) paradigms is that local models usually share the same network architecture as the global model, which becomes impractical for mobile and IoT devices with different setups of hardware and infrastructure.
-A scalable federated learning framework should address heterogeneous clients equipped with different computation and communication capabilities.
-To this end, this paper proposes \system, a novel federated model compression framework that distributes the heterogeneous low-rank models to clients and then aggregates them into a global full-rank model.
-Our solution enables the training of heterogeneous local models with varying computational complexities and aggregates a single global model.
-Furthermore, \system not only reduces the computational complexity of the device, but also reduces the communication cost by using low-rank models.
-Extensive experimental results demonstrate that our proposed \system outperforms the current pruning-based FL approaches in terms of test Top-1 accuracy (4.6\% accuracy gain on average), with smaller model size (1.5$\times$ smaller on average) under various heterogeneous FL settings.
+One underlying assumption of recent federated learning (FL) paradigms is that all local models usually share the same network architecture and size, which becomes impractical for devices with different hardware resources.
+A scalable federated learning framework should address the heterogeneity that clients have different computing capacities and communication capabilities.
+To this end, this paper proposes \system, a novel heterogeneous federated model compression framework, distributing the heterogeneous low-rank models to clients and then aggregating them into a full-rank model.
+Our solution enables the training of heterogeneous models with varying computational complexities and aggregates them into a single global model.
+Furthermore, \system significantly reduces the communication cost by using low-rank models.
+Extensive experimental results demonstrate that \system is superior in the performance and robustness of models with different sizes, compared with state-of-the-art heterogeneous FL methods under various FL settings.
+Additionally, the convergence guarantee of FL for heterogeneous devices is first theoretically analyzed.